Below: This fluffy slime recipe is easy to make at home with shaving cream and glue!

-The fluffy slime is stretchy, putty-like stuff that is fun to knead and play with it.
-They even make balloons and balls with it!
+The resulting fluffy slime is stretchy, putty-like stuff that is fun to knead and play with it.
+The kids even make balloons and balls with it!

 Our studio looks like a science laboratory and they’ve been taking an experimental approach to this.

 Each batch is a little different with slightly different properties of stretchiness, fluffiness, and non-stickiness depending on the amounts of extra glue, shaving cream, eye contact solution, etc that they added.

 And, of course, they’ve been working to get the perfect colors and tints by adding and mixing food coloring (and liquid watercolors in a couple of cases).